 On New Year's Eve, in partnership with the Malaysian Relief Agency Perak, Yayasan MRCB organised a meaningful initiative with the Orang Asli community residing in Royal Belum State Park, Perak.
-Our endeavour reached out to more than 150 indigenous families in Bongor Village and delivered essential household provisions, education to the community.
+Our endeavour reached out to more than 150 indigenous families in Bongor Village and delivered essential household provisions, healthcare examinations, and vital hygiene education to the community.